-Read this article to know more about the causes, risk factors, signs, symptoms, diagnosis, and treatment of trichotillomania in children.
+Keep reading to learn the various causes, risk factors, symptoms, and treatments for trichotillomania in children.

 Causes Of Trichotillomania In Children